Homemade Cultipacker For Food plots : Whitetail Strategies Guide Service Hunting Blog

 If your looking to experience Vermont deer hunting, contact us to book a hunt.
 Whether your looking to harvest a mature Vermont buck during the Vermont regular gun season, harvest a buck or doe with archery equipment, or track down your first black powder deer harvest in the Vermont snow, Whitetail Strategies Guide Service is there to help every step of the way.

 Archery deer hunting is done from both tree stands and ground blinds.
 All of the equipment that is used is inspected regularly to ensure a safe and comfortable hunt.
 Safety harnesses are used in all tree stand hunts at all times.
 If you have one that you use, bring it.
 If you dont have one we can temporarily provide one for you.
-Your safety is very important and is monitored constantly thru your entire hunt.
+Your safety is very important and is monitored constantly through your entire hunt.
+Starting 2020 crossbows may be used during the archery season.

 Opon your arrival we will discuss the game plan for your hunt, check your equipment over, make sure you have everything you'll need for the hunt.
 Your hunt starts in the early morning hours.
 Trail markers light the way to the tree stand as we slowly move thru the deer woods.
 As the birds start to wake and the light cracks, you hear a distant rustle in leaves.
 This is a great time to be in the woods.
 Every hunter that I know can't wait for this time of year.